Find a Doctor

 Pulmonary hypertension (PH) can occur in people who have chronic lung diseases, such as COPD (chronic obstructive pulmonary disease) or idiopathic pulmonary fibrosis (IPF).

 The cause of PH was long thought to be due to chronically low oxygen levels, but the exact cause is not known.

-Because the nature of these diseases is complex, they can be difficult to treat.
+Because the nature of these diseases is complex, they can be hard to treat.

 It is important to weigh the risks and benefits of PH therapies in the setting of underlying lung disease.

-Based on clinical experience and lack of evidence for great benefits in people with mild PH, the team at the UPMC Comprehensive Pulmonary Hypertension Program focuses on treating patients with severe PH.
+Based on clinical experience and lack of evidence for great benefits in people with mild PH, the team at the UPMC Comprehensive Pulmonary Hypertension Program focuses on treating severe PH.

 People with severe PH are at highest risk of death and are most likely to be helped.

-Given the complex nature of this diagnosis, we often recommend that patients:
+Given the complex nature of this diagnosis, we often recommend that our patients: